webcrunch/webcrunch/README.md

   - 🔭 I’m currently working on updating my skills, never ending story :)
   - 😄  I’m studying Software Engineer, AI specialization
   - 🌱 Always looking to learning more fun about DevOps and Programming languages
-  - ⚡ Fun fact: 😄 Guy, 🇸🇪 Swede , Want to create a npm package to test how it works also
+  - ⚡ Fun fact: 😄 Guy, 🇸🇪 SWEde , Want to create a npm package to test how it works also

 <div align="center">
   <h1>Hello there 👋 from @webcrunch </h1>